 This article will discuss STD tests available to women during pregnancy, or any time there is cause for concern.
 Many sexually transmitted diseases and infections can affect the health of the mother and baby.

 Doctors are now stressing the importance of having STD tests performed while pregnant.

 STD Tests For Pregnant Women

-There are more than twenty types of known STDs, and some of them have had a resurgence during the past few years, most notably Chlamydia and Gonorrhea.
+There are more than twenty types of known STDs, some of which have resented over the past few years, most notably Chlamydia and Gonorrhea.

 Source: Planned Parenthood

 STDs And How They Hurt Pregnant Mothers And Newborns